Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 (3)

-Where a request is made for permission under this Section 10.4 to disclose confidential information, a reply thereto will be made as soon as possible and in any event within three (3) Business Days after receipt of such request, failing which the Party requesting will be entitled to disclose such information in the limited circumstances specified in such request as if such consent had been given.
+Where a request is made for permission under this Section 10.4 to disclose confidential information, a reply thereto will be made as soon as possible.

+Notwithstanding the provisions of this Section 10.4, the Corporation agrees that: (i) the Holder may publicly disclose the main parameters of the financial assistance granted to the Corporation, including, but not limited to, the name of the Corporation, its type of activities, its location, the nature and amount of the financial assistance provided for herein and the number of employees working for the Corporation; and (ii) in consideration of the Holder's status as a mandatary of the State which is under the responsibility of the Québec Ministry of Economy and Innovation and is subject to audit by, among others, the Québec Ministry of Finance and the Auditor General of Québec, the Corporation agrees that the Holder may disclose this Note to such Governmental Authorities as may be required for their purposes.

 If any provision of this Note is deemed by any court of competent jurisdiction to be invalid or void, the remaining provisions shall remain in full force and effect.